pvlib/pvlib-python/docs/sphinx/source/index.rst

 energy systems. pvlib python was originally ported from the PVLIB MATLAB toolbox developed at Sandia National Laboratories and it implements many of the models and methods developed at the Labs.
-More information on Sandia Labs PV performance modeling programs can be found at https://pvpmc.sandia.gov/.
+More information on Sandia Labs PV performance modeling programs can be found at the `PVPMC <https://pvpmc.sandia.gov/>`.
 We collaborate with the PVLIB MATLAB project, but operate independently of it.

 The source code for pvlib python is hosted on `github